How to read exit polls

 Also you may notice some categories such as "Vote by Income" and "Vote by Age" appear more than once.
 In those cases, the data has been rolled up differently.
 While the data may vary among the tables, all of the tables are correct.
 For instance, "Vote by Income" might show up three times, with different breakdowns: less or more than $50,000; less or more than $100,000; and less than $50,000, $50,000-$100,000 and more than $100,000.

 • CNN will broadcast a projected winner only after an extensive review of data from a number of sources.
 Details about CNN's projection process

-• "Party change" denotes a race where the 2008 projected winner is from a different party than the previous winner or incumbent.
+• "Party Change" denotes a race where the 2010 projected winner is from a different party than the previous incumbent.